usepat/soniccontrol/docs/sonic_control_gui/sonic_control_gui.md

 ## Brief Description

-SonicControlGui is a GUI Application that uses internally [SonicPackage](#SonicPackage) to control ultra sonic devices from usePAT.
+SonicControlGui is a GUI Application that uses internally [SonicControl](#SonicControl) to control ultra sonic devices from usePAT.

 ## Project Structure